-The Clark University Women's Soccer team fell to the visiting Blue of Wellesley College 4-2 in New England Women’s and Men’s Athletic Conference (NEWMAC) action by a 1-0 margin on Tuesday afternoon.
+The Clark University women’s soccer team dropped to the Blue of Wellesley College in New England Women’s and Men’s Athletic Conference (NEWMAC) action by a 1-0 margin on Tuesday afternoon.
 Junior Hannah Knoll (Boise, Idaho) scored her first goal of the season and classmate Olivia Reckley (Grosse Ile, Mich.) made seven saves to lift Wellesley College to victory at the Wellesley Fields Complex.

-It was a defensive battle as the Clark University women’s soccer team to victory over the Lyons of Mount Holyoke College Lyon's posted a 0-0 double-overtime draw in New England Women's and Men's Athletic Conference (NEWMAC) action on Tuesday evening.
+Two first half goals lifted the Clark University women’s soccer team to victory over the Lyons of Mount Holyoke College in New England Women’s and Men’s Athletic Conference (NEWMAC) action on Tuesday afternoon.